mitchelldmiller/quick-mail-wp-plugin/index.md

 Edit messages with [TinyMCE](https://codex.wordpress.org/TinyMCE) to add images, rich text and [shortcodes](https://codex.wordpress.org/Shortcode).

-User options for sending email to site users or others.
 Mail is sent with user's name and email.
+Recognizes credentials from [Mailgun](https://wordpress.org/plugins/mailgun/) and [Sendgrid](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugins.

 Multiple files from up to six directories (folders) can be attached to a message.

 __Features__

+* Includes a [WP-CLI](https://wp-cli.org/) command to send a file, or the the contents of a Web page.

 * Sends text or html mails to multiple recipients.
 Content type is determined from message.